AxelVivite/Epitech-MyTchat/backend/README.md

 ## API routes

 Details about the routes can be found in doc/swagger.json, this is file generated from jsdoc using [swagger-jsdoc](https://www.npmjs.com/package/swagger-jsdoc).
-Not all routes are listed (at the moment), you may need to go look at the code itself.

 ## Usage